-Strategy 9.6.2: Allow for new mixed-use commercial to extend down the Fair Street (former Parking Garage site) and/or Westbrook Lane.
+Strategy 9.6.2: Allow for new mixed-use commercial to extend down the Fair Street and/or Westbrook Lane.
 These streets connect Uptown to Kingston Plaza, but are generally in character with neither.
 The west side of Fair Street north of North Front Street and the southeast side of Westbrook Lane are a large open surface parking field and a large semi-vacant office building with drop curbs and excessive parking.
-Consideration should be given to allowing traditional mixed-use row buildings along both of these frontages.
-To the extent necessary, along Fair Street, these buildings could be constructed over the existing parking field due to the grade change.
+Consideration should be given to allowing townhouses in traditional row buildings along both of these frontages.
+To the extent necessary, along Fair Street, these townhouses could be constructed over the existing parking field due to the grade change.

 Above.
 Photo of new mixed use building at Mashpee Commons a mixed-use retail shopping center in Mashpee, MA.

 Source: Planit Main Street